Off Grid Capable

-At Kuku Campers, we prefer to do vacation differently.
+At Kuku Camper van rentals in Denver, we prefer to do vacation differently.
 If you are looking for a "tourist around tourist" kind of a vacation, then close this window immediately, burn your computer, and jump out of the next window.

 Originally from Iceland, we are KúKú Campers.
 As our name implies, we are considered by many—ourselves included, if we have to be honest—the world’s craziest camper van rental company.
-We offer cheap Colorado camper van rental for the ultimate road trip.
+We offer affordable camper van rentals for the ultimate road trip in and around Denver Colorado.
 Go everywhere, sleep anywhere, and do anything all at an incredibly low price in one of our Colorado camper vans.

 We have been keeping it fresh for years with new camper vans at great, affordable prices!
 While many companies pride themselves on being “no nonsense,” at Kuku Campers, we pride ourselves on what we like to call “know nonsense.”
 This approach allows us to develop vans you’ll not only love, but trips you’ll remember for a lifetime.